luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - Fetch animals and groups with status `needs_foster` or `available` (filtered by organization)
     - Display animals and groups in a browseable list/grid format
     - Show key information: name, photos, priority indicator, basic needs
-    - Use search/filter components from M 6.3 to allow filtering by:
+    - Use search/filter components from Reusable Search & Filter Component to allow filtering by:
         - Species
         - Priority (high priority animals/groups)
         - Group vs individual animals